webhintio/hint/docs/contributor-guide/how to/common-rule-scenarios.md

 will always return a `Promise` even if your code does not return one.

-One important thing is that your code needs to be wrapped in an immediate invoked function expression (IIFE)
+One important thing is that your code needs to be wrapped in an immediate invoked function expression (IIFE).

 The following scripts will work: